-- What he thinks - · What other characters think of him

-4. Physical appearance

-- How he looks - Other characters' description of him - A good novelist tries to make his characters move as real people not act like them. - A character would be credible if he has natural features. - More than that, a great novelist creates his character in order to live for a long time. - Most novelists intend to focus on the following aspects when they create their characters - 1.
-"Lifelike" characters normal characters as people in their society. - 2.
-Interaction between these characters- through kinds of communications - 3.
-Credible consistency.
-(A bad character- most of his behaviors are bad)

-Characters should be like life; " that they should not keep one side always turned towards the reader."
-They should show life itself in their actions.

-Readers can't usually remember different places from different novels, but they can remember characters from different novels for a long time.
-Since characters are very important in novels and can make them successful or not, a lot of novelists name their novels after their characters.
-For example, Defoe's Robinson Crusoe, Dickens' David Copperfield and a lot others.

-According to E. M. Forester characters are divided into flat and round characters:
+- What he thinks - What other characters think of him - 4.
+Physical appearance - How he looks - Other characters' Description of him - A good novelist tries to make his characters move as real people not act like them. - A character would be credible if e has natural features. - More than that, a great novelist creates his character in order to live for long time. - Most novelists intend to focus on the following aspects when they create their characters - 1.
+"Lifelike" characters-normal characters as people in their society. - 2.
+Interaction between these characters-through kinds of communications - 3.
+Credible consistency. ( A bad character- most of his behaviors are bad ). - Characters should be like life; "that they should not the reader" they should show life itself in their actions. - Readers can't usually remember different places from different from different novels for a long time. - Since characters are very important in novels and can make them successful or not, a lot of novelists name their novels after their characters.
+For example, Defoe's Robinson Crusoe, Dickens' David Copperfield and a lot others. - According to E.M.
+Forester characters are divided into flat round characters.

-A. Flat character
+A- Flat character

-- It was called "humorous" in the 17th century.
-This kind of character is constructed around a " single idea or quality".
+- It was called "humorous" in the 17th century. - This kind of character is constructed around a "single idea or quality".
 This character is easily noticed and remembered by the readers because this character is not complicated and very simple. - It is true that human being has more complexity than that shown in flat characters, but it is the "novelist touch" in which this kind of character has a great impact in the novel. - A flat character doesn't present different attitudes. - A flat character is static to some extent.

-B. A round character
+B- A round character

-A round character is complicated.
+- A round character is complicated.
 He has different attitudes towards life.
 He is constructed around many different ideas and qualities.
 A reader can't judge this kind of character from the first meeting in the novel such as a flat character.
-Usually, he has a great influence on the action all over the novel.

-Some critics divide characters according to their roles in their novels into minor or major characters
+Usually, he has a great influence on the action all over the novel. - Some critics divide characters according to their roles in their novels into minor or major characters